21 Gift Ideas for 60-Year-Old Men (That They’ll Actually Want)

 2. Kindle or Audiobook Subscription

-Whether he’s relaxing in the campervan, tucked up in bed, or strolling through a park with his headphones on, a Kindle or Audible subscription makes reading or listening so easy.
-The latest Kindle Paperwhite is glare-free, waterproof, and lasts for weeks — perfect for travel.
-And if he's more into listening, Audible is brilliant for non-fiction while walking (and for books on procrastination, which I listen to instead of doing things!).
+Whether he’s relaxing in the campervan, tucked up in bed, or strolling through a park with his headphones on, a Kindle or audiobook subscription makes reading or listening so easy.
+A glare-free, waterproof e-reader is ideal for travel.
+And if he's more into listening, audiobooks are brilliant for non-fiction while walking (and for books on procrastination, which I listen to instead of doing things!).

 3. Personalised Whisky Glass